ioredis/asCallback/README.md

 # Standard asCallback
 A performant and standard (Bluebird) library that registers a node-style callback on a promise.
+It's used by [ioredis](https://github.com/luin/ioredis).

 [![Build Status](https://travis-ci.org/luin/asCallback.svg?branch=master)](https://travis-ci.org/luin/asCallback)